 What times are your worship services?

-Old South offers four worship services per week, plus an additional service once a month.
+Old South offers three worship services per week, plus an additional service once a month.
 They share important characteristics, but each has its own “flavor.”
 Click on the links below for more details.

 How do I get there?
 Where do I park?